aberazniova/ai-cookbook-edu/.github/instructions/project_structure.instructions.md

 applyTo: '**'
 ---

-# Project Structure and Command Execution
+# Project Structure and Command Execution Rule

+- Project’s directory structure:
-- **Frontend code** is in the `client` directory.
+  - The frontend code is located in the `client` directory.
-- **Backend code** is in the `backend` directory.
+  - The backend code is located in the `backend` directory.

-## Command Execution
+- **Command Execution:**

-- For any frontend command (npm, yarn, vitest, vite, react-scripts, etc.), change into the `client` directory before running the command.
+  - For any frontend command (npm, yarn, vitest, vite, react-scripts, etc.), change into the `client` directory before executing the command.
     - Example: `cd client && npm install some-package`
-- For any backend command (rails, bundle, rspec, etc.), change into the `backend` directory before running the command.
+  - For any backend command (rails, bundle, rspec, etc.), change into the `backend` directory before executing the command.
     - Example: `cd backend && bundle exec rspec`

+- **General Principle:**
-**Always ensure you are in the correct subdirectory (`client` for frontend, `backend` for backend) before running project-specific
+  - Always ensure the working directory is set to the appropriate subdirectory (`client` for frontend, `backend` for backend) before running any project-specific commands.